Ruben-Polo/FEND-mws-restaurant-stage-1/README.md

-﻿# FrontEnd NanoDegree Arcade Game
+﻿# FrontEnd NanoDegree Restaurant App

 This project is part of Udacity's Front-End Web Developer Nanodegree Program.
 ## Table of Contents